When AI Applies for the Job: Cybersecurity Starts Before Day One

 But blind trust?
 That absolutely should.

-In a world where anyone can fake credentials, appearances, and even behavior with the click of a button, cybersecurity awareness isn’t optional — it’s foundational.
+In a world where anyone can fake credentials, appearances, and even behavior with the click of a button, cybersecurity awareness isn’t optional — it’s essential.

 Every team member, from HR to engineering, has a role to play in keeping your organization secure.
 The question is: are you training them to see the threats that don’t look like threats?